spinofsf/SDC-Advanced-lane-detection/README.md

     right_fitx = right_fit_avg[0]*ploty**2 + right_fit_avg[1]*ploty + right_fit_avg[2]
 ```

 Other color spaces were experimented with instead of just the s-channle.
 My observation was that using only one channel is not optimal, rather using multiple color spaces in parallel and identifying the best fit to be used will lead to a more robust solution.
 Experiments show two threshold detectos of RV and SV channels can be used to improve the solution.
-This will be worked on in the future as time permits.

-Here is the modified [video output](./output_video/adv_lane_track_mod.mp4).
+Here is the modified [video output](./output_video/adv_lane_track_mod_2.mp4).
 As you can see the variations are much more gradual and the lane detection is improved.

 # SDC Advanced Lane Detection